gp16/ocv-lite/README.md

 GUI.
 The engine is meant to be an internal part hidden from the end-user.
 And indeed, the user doesn't need to it directly since it is guaranteed that the other wrappers have all the capabilities the engine has.
-With that said, there are no techincal barriers preventing the user from accessing the engine directly if he wishes.
+With that said, there are no technical barriers preventing the user from accessing the engine directly if he wishes.

 ### 2.1.1 Commands